saikrishna-koppula/AzureDataMigration/README.md

-# Azure Data Migration Project
+# Azure Data Migration Project Overview
 This is an end-to-end data engineering project involving:
 - Creating your own POS database by hosting an On-Premises SQL Server for Transactional Processing.
   - Structuring your database according to the needs of transational processing